My-Finance-Report/yearly_report/README.md

 # Bugs

 - Sankey currently only allows one intermediate node
+- consider poor mans analytics by writing visits to the db for now

 - the adjust page has no margins and is super confusing -> can we just remove this all together?